 Option 2.
 Download data for all schools and districts statewide.
-A link to the file for this download option is provided near the bottom of most WINSS data pages.
 Option 2 was added in late 2011 and is similar to Option 1 except that rows are provided for every district and school statewide and more complete topic data are included in each download file.
-See "CSV file layout" and "Option 2" below.
+See "CSV file layout" and "Option 2 Details" below.

 These statewide files are designed for users wanting a single file containing all the WINSS data about a particular topic or question.

 Step 1.
 Go to any WINSS data page or, on the "Tips for First-Time Users" webpage, click on a topic of interest to the right of the four main questions.

 Step 2.
 Select the school year of interest from the "Year" options row above the graph.
 If you do not see the "Year" options, then select any "Compare To" option other than "Prior Years", and the "Year" options row should appear.

 Step 3.
 Scroll to the bottom of the WINSS data page and click on the link labeled "Download all school and district data statewide."

 Step 4.
 Click on "Open" to view the CSV file.
 You can open and view the download file in spreadsheet, data base, or other programs.
 You can also "Save" the file.

 - Big Files.
 These files are large and may be slow to download.
 An effort was made to minimize the number of downloads required to obtain all data for any given topic or question.
 You should expect thousands if not tens of thousands of rows in each statewide download file.
 Some files have more than 50 columns.
 Do not refresh your browser while waiting for the download.